urbit/developers.urbit.org/content/guides/core/app-school-full-stack/8-desk.md

 For example, since our app contains a number of `.hoon` files, we need the `hoon.hoon` mark, and its dependencies.
-The easiest way to ensure our desk has everything it needs is to copy in the "dev" versions of the `%base` and `%garden` desks.
+The easiest way to ensure our desk has everything it needs is to copy in the "dev" versions of the `%base` and `%landscape` desks.
 To do this, we first clone the Urbit and Landscape git repositories:

 ```sh {% copy=true %}
 git clone https://github.com/urbit/urbit.git urbit-git